jrclem/LightUpVase/README.md

 The project uses the [Adafruit NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel) and it has been tested in an Arduino Uno board with an ATmega328P processor.
 It is compatible with the [Adafruit ProTrinket 5v](https://www.adafruit.com/products/2000).

-The STL files for the vase and flower models will be available in www.thingiverse.com in the next few weeks.
+The STL files for the [vase](../master/rose-vase_FINAL.stl) and [flower](../master/rose-petals_FINAL.stl) models are based on models from www.thingiverse.com.
+The vase is a remix of ["Wave Vase" by didierkl](http://www.thingiverse.com/thing:983438), and the flower is a remix of ["Make a rose for your girl" by hansliu](http://www.thingiverse.com/thing:663065).
+For more details about the 3D printing specifications visit my [thingiverse account](http://www.thingiverse.com/jrclem/designs).
+They will be available in the next few days.

 A youtube playlist detailing the development process will be available shortly as well.

 ###Operation: